dunglas/frankenphp/docs/performance.md

 ## `try_files`

-Besides static files and php files, `php_server` will also try to serve your application's index and directory index files (/path/ -> /path/index.php).
+Besides static files and PHP files, `php_server` will also try to serve your application's index and directory index files (/path/ -> /path/index.php).
 If you don't need directory indices, you can disable them by explicitly defining `try_files` like this: